junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 # Security Considerations

 The Verifier is effectively part of the Attesters' and Relying Parties' trusted computing base (TCB).
-Any mistake in the appraisal procedure conducted by the Verifier could have severe security implications, leading to unauthorized access or data breaches.
+When multiple Verifiers coordinate to conduct appraisal, it leads to larger TCB and hence more attack surface.
+Any mistake in the appraisal procedure conducted by one or more Verifiers could have severe security implications, leading to unauthorized access or data breaches.
 This section details the security threats and mitigation strategies specific to the multi-verifier topologies described in this document.
 In addition to the considerations herein, Verifiers MUST follow the guidance detailed in the Security and Privacy considerations of a RATS Verifier as detailed in {{Section 11 of -corim}} and the RATS Architecture {{Section 11 and Section 12 of -rats-arch}}.

 ## Adversarial Model
 The security analysis in this section assumes that attackers may:
-1. Eavesdrop on any communication channel between Attesters, Verifiers, and Relying Parties.
+1. Eavesdrop on any communication channel between Verifiers.
 2. Inject, modify, replay, or delay messages traversing the network.
 3. Compromise one or more Verifiers in the ecosystem, attempting to leak sensitive information (e.g., Evidence, Reference Values) or manipulate Attestation Results.
-4. Perform person-in-the-middle (MitM) attacks between any two communicating entities.
+4. Perform Man-in-the-Middle (MitM) attacks between any two communicating entities.
 The system is designed to be resilient under the assumption that the cryptographic keys used for signing Evidence and Attestation Results (by authentic entities) are not compromised.

 ## General Considerations